freeseek/mocha/wdl/README.md

 * If you are running with your own Cromwell server using the PAPIv2 API and you get error `Error attempting to Execute cromwell.backend.google.pipelines.common.api.PipelinesApiRequestManager$UserPAPIApiException: Unable to complete PAPI request due to a problem with the request (The caller does not have permission).` whenever Cromwell tries to submit a task, the the cause is the service account that you are using to run the computations with Google Cloud does not have the <a href="https://cloud.google.com/life-sciences/docs/concepts/access-control#roles">Cloud Life Sciences</a> Workflows Runner (`lifesciences.workflowsRunner`) role set
 * If you are running with your own Cromwell server using the PAPIv2 API and some of your tasks start running but they then fail with and you have the error `Error attempting to Execute cromwell.backend.google.pipelines.common.api.PipelinesApiRequestManager$UserPAPIApiException: Unable to complete PAPI request due to a problem with the request (Error: checking service account permission: caller does not have access to act as the specified service account: "MY_NUMBER-compute@developer.gserviceaccount.com").` in the workflow log, then the cause is the service account not having the <a href="https://cloud.google.com/iam/docs/service-accounts#user-role">Service Account User</a> (`roles/iam.serviceAccountUser`) role set
 * If you are running with your own Cromwell server using the PAPIv2 API and all of your tasks start running but they all fail with a log file including just the line `yyyy/mm/dd hh:mm:ss Starting container setup.` the cause is the service account not having the <a href="https://cloud.google.com/storage/docs/access-control/iam-roles">Storage Object</a> Admin (`storage.objectAdmin`) role set
+* When running the phasing step on a very large cohort, we have noticed that tasks including the MHC can run very slowly.
+This is due to the very special nature of the MHC and there is currently no solution.
+Currently these tasks might dominate the speed of the whole pipeline

 If you receive an error that you do not understand, feel free contact the <a href="mailto:giulio.genovese@gmail.com">author</a> for troubleshooting